ahouston/Velocloud-API-PHP/VelocloudAPI/docs/Api/AllApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **eventGetOperatorEvents**
-> object eventGetOperatorEvents($body)
+> \Swagger\Client\Model\EventGetOperatorEventsResult eventGetOperatorEvents($body)

-Fetch Operator Events
+Fetch operator events

 Fetch Operator Events by network ID (optional, if not specified will be taken for the callers security context).
 Optionally, a filter object can be used to limit the number of events returned.
 Additionally, a time interval can be specified with an interval object.
 If no end date is given, it will default to the current date.
 Gateway ID can be supplied to filter events to those from a specific gateway.
+Privileges required:  `READ` `OPERATOR_EVENT`

 ### Example
 ```php